Moving Your Plants: Helpful Tips for Your Relocation

 - Plant viability.
 Plants that are not healthy may not survive the drive from your old home to your new home.

-Some states limit the type of plants that can be brought across the border, so if you’re moving from one state to another, research restrictions in that state.
+Some states limit the type of plants that can be brought across the border, so if you’re moving plants from one state to another, research restrictions in that state.
 Some states (California in particular) control their borders by searching vehicles, so don’t assume that no one will know if you’re bringing a prohibited plant in your car.

 Re-pot in Plastic Containers

-Ceramic pots are breakable and heavy, which makes them impractical for plant transportation.
+Ceramic pots are breakable and heavy, which make them impractical for plant transportation.
 Re-potting your plants in plastic containers reduces the chances that a pot will break while in transit and also makes your plants easier to move.
 Pack your ceramic pots in bubble wrap, and then place them in sturdy boxes.
 Label the boxes as “fragile.”

 When choosing plastic containers for your pots, choose pots that have no drainage holes.
 This prevents water from running out of the pot and into the vehicle.
 This also reduces the chances that the soil will fall out of the pot while in transit.